eskazemi/eskazemi/README.md

 - 🌱 I’m currently learning **python, go and AI.**

-- 👯 I’m looking to collaborate on **Python and Django projects**
+- 👯 I’m looking to collaborate on **Python, AI and FastAPI projects**

 - 📫 How to reach me: **m.esmaeilkazemi@gmail.com**

-- ⚡ What I like to do: **Reading 📖, swimming 🏊‍♀️ and mountaineering 🏔...and coding 💻 of course + listening to music 🎵**
+- ⚡ What I like to do: **Reading 📖, mountaineering 🏔...and coding 💻 of course + listening to music 🎵**

 <br />